Don't Call Me Honey: In 2017, Women Confronted The Deep Roots Of Rock's Boys Club

 Capitalism ultimately favors what works, and what Elvis had — his unique blend of softness and prowling desire, love-me-tender vulnerability and masculine entitlement — worked.
 After his rise, rock and roll forever favored mannish boys who reinforced the genre's emerging patriarchal order with a wink.
 In the 1960s it was Mick Jagger; in the 1970s, Robert Plant; then it was Bruce Springsteen, who brought noblesse oblige to the role but nonetheless had his biggest success yelling at women to get into his car.
 A fleeting moment of masculine self-doubt in the 1990s, still ensconced within the almost entirely male grunge scene, quickly gave way to revivalist swaggerers like The Strokes in the early 2000s.
 From "Baby, Let's Play House" to "Under My Thumb" to "Last Night," women in rock's fundamental texts are either creatures who need capturing or disruptors who need to be controlled.
 "When I feel like this, and I want to kiss you baby, don't say don't," Elvis moans in "Don't," the 1958 Jerry Leiber and Mike Stoller ballad that, today, conjures disturbing associations with date rape.
 So much of early rock and roll treads this line between persuasion and menace.

 Why did teenage girls embrace the men aggressively crossing lines it was in their interest to preserve?
 Any attempt to comprehend the legacy of rock, and its ongoing influence, must grapple with this question.
 The simple answer is that these boys were a way out, and girls didn't see that what lay beyond was also a trap.
 The wild boys or rock and roll treated power like a toy instead of a weapon; they laughed off the responsibility that shackled women in the 1950s, too.
 They weren't marriage material — to many girls, they represented a respite from the stultifying confines of the domestic.
 A 1958 survey revealed that post-World War II, young men were seeking to marry at a younger age than they had since the 1880s.
-Girls were expected to start dating at fourteen.
+Girls were expected to start dating at 14.
 Though most in the middle class wanted to go to college, the pressure to marry — to don the mantle of the housewifely Feminine Mystique that Betty Friedan would expose as poisonous in her 1963 bestseller — was greater than ever before.
 Rock and roll was a way out.
 It took a while, long enough for the template to be set, for girls to realize it was only a temporary one.

 The limits of the freedom the music and its culture offered came sharply into view in the form of female objectification, harassment and even violation within the very scenes where girls sought liberation.
 The major scandals that plagued rock and rollers in the 1950s frequently involved sex with a minor.
 By the 1960s, women artists had been effectively marginalized within rock.
 This was still the music business, where few women rose to power, and female upstarts broke the rhythm of the boys' game.
 Janis Martin, briefly known as "The Female Elvis" for her hip shaking performances, recalled an encounter with country star Porter Wagoner, who shared stages with many male rockers during the 1950s.
-Sharing a touring bill with him in 1956, she wowed the crowd one night just before he was to take the staged. "[They] just kept yellin', 'Janis, Janis, Janis, we want Janis.'
+Sharing a touring bill with him in 1956, she wowed the crowd one night just before he was to take the stage. "[They] just kept yellin', 'Janis, Janis, Janis, we want Janis.'
 After the show I went to get in Porter's car, he told me I'd have to find my way to the next town, and that was that.
 I had to call my daddy up, and he had to drive over 100 miles to come and get me and take me to the other towns booked on that tour."
-Unwelcome as she among music's power players, it's no wonder that Martin returned to Virginia in 1959 to focus on raising a family.
+Unwelcome as she was among music's power players, it's no wonder that Martin returned to Virginia in 1959 to focus on raising a family.

 Rock and roll changed popular music in many positive ways: It gave greater voice to youth and disrupted a pop system that favored sometimes bland polish over enterprising energy.
 But it didn't enact a revolution in social mores.
 Its emergence reinforced rather than mitigated racial segregation within the music business.
 And it set women artists back.
 According to Billboard, women performed a quarter to a half of the top 20 songs of the year between 1950 and 1956, the year when Elvis claimed a quarter of the chart.
 In 1957 and 1958, only one woman did.
-Rock and roll had changed everything, all right: It made women visible and audible in pop music's crowd while virtually excluded them from both the stage and most of the rooms where its business took place.
+Rock and roll had changed everything, all right: It made women visible and audible in pop music's crowd while it virtually excluded them from both the stage and most of the rooms where its business took place.
 After rock and roll the history of popular music becomes one of male assertions of power interrupted by multi-gendered, multiracial, sexually diverse interruptions in that pattern.
 Women attracted to rock, like me, loved it in part because it was a challenge.
 We had to fight, sneak, be extra clever to fit within it.

 Women continually did so, as they have in 2017.
-In the early 1960s, female songwriters (and their sympathetic male collaborators) working with teenage girls in groups like the Marvelettes and the Shirelles staged a kind of intervention.
+In the early 1960s, female songwriters (and their sympathetic male collaborators) working with teenage girls in groups like The Marvelettes and The Shirelles staged a kind of intervention.
 Girl group songs pointed toward the responsibilities and risks of romance and openly acknowledged women's vulnerability.
 This surge of empowerment was broken, in part, by the presence on the scene of abusers like the producer Phil Spector, who often kept his wife and musical protégé, Ronnie, locked inside their mansion even as her group the Ronettes became international superstars.
 Soon enough, the boys came crashing back, anyway.

 Girl groups were a direct source for boy rock's second wave, led by The Beatles, who covered their songs on their early albums and enlisted Ronnie as a tour guide when they first came to New York.
 But despite their open love for their female peers, The Beatles put girls firmly back in the audience — at first, their screaming fans were as much a media sensation as was the band itself.
 Along with their more menacing cousins The Rolling Stones, The Beatles established the sound of what would come to be known as "classic rock": driven, exploratory, alternately romantic and predatory toward women, and made almost exclusively by groups of men.
 Classic rock also gave African-Americans a final push out of the genre.
 They created parallel worlds like soul, which, though still male-dominated, generally made much more room for women.